russmckendrick/records/content/albums/time-for-heroes-the-best-of-the-libertines-2263029/index.md

 ---
 title: "The Libertines - Time For Heroes - The Best Of The Libertines"
-album_artist: "The Libertines"
+artist: "The Libertines"
-album_title: "Time For Heroes - The Best Of The Libertines"
+album_name: "Time For Heroes - The Best Of The Libertines"
 date: 2018-07-13
 release_id: "2263029"
 slug: "time-for-heroes-the-best-of-the-libertines-2263029"
+hideSummary: true
 cover:
     image: "time-for-heroes-the-best-of-the-libertines-2263029.jpg"
+    alt: "Time For Heroes - The Best Of The Libertines by The Libertines"
+    caption: "Time For Heroes - The Best Of The Libertines by The Libertines"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Indie Rock"]
 ---

 ## Tracklisting